 Looking at the data in Figure 3a, it appears that the inference is complicated by a non-linear relation.
 At very high levels of valuation, the expected return (the risk premium) was low.
-Figures 3b and 3c show the relation split by a PE level of 25.
-In all three graphs, three observations are excluded with PE ratio of 85, 123 and 130.
+Figures 3b shows the a subset of the data where the PE level>25.
+In all graphs, three observations are excluded with PE ratio of 85, 123 and 130.